josemaldonadojr/tolerance-manager/docs.md

 Provides an interface for editing tolerance values:

+- Uses local state to track tolerance values during editing
 - Shows input fields for each tolerance
 - Validates values as the user types
 - Displays error messages for invalid inputs
 - Checks tolerance floor/ceiling constraints
 - Implements business rules (e.g., Tolerance A cannot be greater than Tolerance B)
-- Records changes for audit/submission
+- Records changes for submission when "Apply" is clicked

 ### ItemTolerance